alshehri12/Synapse/AUTHENTICATION_ISSUES.md

 ## **Problem Summary**
 After implementing the authentication fixes, there are still critical issues preventing users from properly signing in to the app.

-## **🔴 Issue #1: User Creation Flow Problem**
+## **🔴 Issue #1: Account Creation Flow Needs Enhancement**
 **Current Behavior:**
-- When a user creates an account, the app immediately takes them inside the app
+- When a user creates an account, they briefly see the app interior before being signed out
-- This bypasses the email verification step
+- User gets success popup and returns to login screen (working)
+- Sign-out happens but there's a timing gap that shows the main app momentarily

 **Expected Behavior:**
-- After creating an account, user should be taken back to the Sign-in page
+- After creating an account, user should see success popup immediately
-- User must sign in again with their email and password after email verification

-**Impact:** Users skip email verification process
+- No glimpse of app interior should be visible during the account creation process
+- Clean transition from signup → success message → login screen

+**Technical Context:**
+- Firebase `auth.createUser()` automatically signs in the user
+- Even with immediate `auth.signOut()`, there's a brief moment where auth state listener triggers navigation
+- Need to implement a different approach to prevent initial authentication state from triggering navigation

+**Impact:** Minor UX issue - brief flash of app interior during account creation

 ---